-The right answer should be one, but the Adobe UI allows you to configure more than one.
-If you attempt to setup more than one expect problems.
+The right answer should be one, but Adobe UI allows you to configure more than one.
+If you attempt to set up more than one, expect problems.
 Why?
-Data feed file names are made up of the report suite ID and the date.
-Any two feeds that are configured for the same RSID and date(s) will have the same file name.
-If those feeds are delivered to the same location, one file would overwrite the other.
+Data feed file names comprise the report suite ID and the date.
+Any feeds configured for the same RSID and date(s) will have the same file name.
+If those feeds are delivered to the exact location, one file would overwrite the other.
 To prevent a file overwrite, you cannot create a feed that has the potential to overwrite an existing feed in the same location.

 Why is Adobe reporting delivery errors?

 If you receive these delivery errors, consider a few possible reasons;